Yuliya Chermoshanskaya

 Yuliya Igorevna Chermoshanskaya (Юлия Игоревна Чермошанская; born 6 January 1986 in Bryansk, Russian SFSR) is a Russian track and field athlete.
-She competed at the 2008 Summer Olympics in the 4x100 metres relay.
+She competed at the 2008 Summer Olympics in the 4 × 100 metres relay.
 She is the daughter of former sprinter Galina Malchugina.

 Career

-Chermoshanskaya represented Russia at the 2008 Summer Olympics in Beijing, competing in the 4x100 metres relay with partners Aleksandra Fedoriva, Yulia Gushchina and Yevgeniya Polyakova.
-In their first round heat they placed second behind Jamaica.
+Chermoshanskaya represented Russia at the 2008 Summer Olympics in Beijing, competing in the 4 × 100 metres relay with partners Aleksandra Fedoriva, Yulia Gushchina and Yevgeniya Polyakova.
+In their first round heat, they placed second behind Jamaica.
 Their time of 42.87 seconds was also the second time overall out of sixteen participating nations.
-With this result they qualified for the final in which they sprinted to 42.31 seconds, the first place and the gold medal.
+With this result, they qualified for the final, in which they sprinted to 42.31 seconds, the first place and the gold medal.
 Belgium and Nigeria took the other medals.

-Chermoshanskaya participated in the 2010 European Championships in Athletics in the 4 x 100 m relay and the 200 metres.
+Chermoshanskaya participated in the 2010 European Championships in the 4 × 100 metres relay and the 200 metres.
 In the relay final, along with Yuna Mekhti-Zade, Aleksandra Fedoriva and Yulia Gushchina, they finished fourth behind Ukraine, France and Poland.
 In the 200 metre competition, she won her heat in a time of 23.10 secs, which was good enough to advance.
-In her semifinal, she finished second in an improved time of 22.88, behind Ukrainian, Yelizaveta Bryzhina.
+In her semifinal, she finished second in an improved time of 22.88, behind Ukrainian Yelizaveta Bryzhina.
 She then went into the final as the overall, fifth fastest athlete.
-In the final, she ran a seasonal best of 22.67 which finished her in seventh place, and last of the actual race finishes as Véronique Mang was disqualified for a false start.
+In the final, she ran a season's best of 22.67 which finished her in seventh place, and last of the actual race finishes as Véronique Mang was disqualified for a false start.